ztwww2222/cfxhttp/docs/en.md

 Please help me improve this document.

-This script is used to deploy vless proxy to Cloudflare workers.
+This script is used to deploy vless proxy to Cloudflare workers or pages.

-#### Usage
+#### Deploy WebSocket proxy to pages
+ 1. download cfxhttp.zip from [releases](https://github.com/vrnobody/cfxhttp/releases), and upload to pages
+ 2. add enviroment variables `UUID` and `WS_PATH`

+If every thing goes right, you would see a `Hello world!` when accessing `https://your-project-name.pages.dev`.
+Visit `https://your-project-name.pages.dev/(WS_PATH)/?fragment=true&uuid=(UUID)` to get a client `config.json` with WebSocket transport.
+Set `fragemnt` to `false` to get a config without fragment settings.

+#### Deploy WebSocket proxy to workers
+ 1. copy source code from [src/index.js](./src/index.js) to workers' code editor
+ 2. add enviroment variables `UUID` and `WS_PATH`

+Others are similar to pages.

+#### Deploy xhttp proxy to workers
  1. Pre-requirment: have a domain managed by Cloudflare.
- 1. Enable `gRPC` feature in `network` settings in Cloudflare dashboard.
+ 2. Enable `gRPC` feature in `network` settings in Cloudflare dashboard.
- 1. Create a DNS `A record` for a new sub-domain with a random IPv4 address.
+ 3. Create a DNS `A record` for a new sub-domain with a random IPv4 address.
 Enable `proxy` option.
- 1. Create a worker and copy-and-paste the source code from [src/index.js](../src/index.js).
+ 4. Create a worker and copy-and-paste the source code from [src/index.js](../src/index.js).
- 1. Goto worker's config panel, add a routing rule to your new sub-domain. e.g. `sub.your-website.com/*`.
+ 5. Goto worker's config panel, add a routing rule to your new sub-domain. e.g. `sub.your-website.com/*`.

-*If you don't use XHTTP transport, then only step 4 is required.*
+ 6. add enviroment variables `UUID` and `WS_PATH`

+Visit `https://sub-domain.your-website.com/(XHTTP_PATH)/?fragment=true&uuid=(UUID)` to get a client `config.json` with xhttp transport.
+*The xhttp transport can not deploy to Cloudflare pages.
+See also [issue #2](https://github.com/vrnobody/cfxhttp/issues/2)*

-#### Basic settings
+#### Setting details
  * `UUID` Need no explains.
+ * `PROXY` (optional) Reverse proxies for websites using Cloudflare CDN.
+Randomly pick one for every connection.
+Format: `a.com, b.com, ...`
  * `WS_PATH` URL path for ws transport. e.g. `/ws`.
 Leave it empty to disable this feature.
  * `XHTTP_PATH` URL path for xhttp transport. e.g. `/xhttp`.
 Leave it empty to disable this feature.
- * `PROXY` (optional) Reverse proxies for websites using Cloudflare CDN.
-Randomly pick one for every connection.
-Format: `a.com, b.com, ...`

-You can setup these settings in worker's enviroment variables config panel too.
-Env-vars have higher priority.
-If every thing goes right, you would see a `Hello world!` when accessing `https://sub.your-website.com/`.
-Visit `https://sub.your-website.com/(WS_PATH)/?fragment=true&uuid=(YOUR-UUID)` to get a `client-config.json` with WebSocket transport.
-Replace `(WS_PATH)` with `(XHTTP_PATH)` to get a config with xhttp transport.
-Set `fragemnt` to `false` to get a config without fragment settings.

-#### Extra settings
- * `LOG_LEVEL` debug, info, error, none
- * `TIME_ZONE` Timestamp time zone of logs. e.g. Argentina is `-3`
  * `XPADDING_RANGE` Length range of X-Padding response header. e.g. `100-1000` or `10`, Set to `0` to disable this feature.
  * `DOH_QUERY_PATH` URL path for DNS over HTTP(S) feature. e.g. `/doh-query`.
 Leave it empty to disable this feature.
  * `UPSTREAM_DOH` e.g. `https://dns.google/dns-query`.
 Do not use Cloudflare DNS.
  * `IP_QUERY_PATH` URL path for querying client IP information feature. e.g. `/ip-query/?key=123456`.
 Leave it empty to disable this feature.
 The `key` parameter is used for authentication.
+ * `LOG_LEVEL` debug, info, error, none
+ * `TIME_ZONE` Timestamp time zone of logs. e.g. Argentina is `-3`

 #### Notice
  * This script is slow, do not expect too much.
- * Workers do not support UDP.
+ * Workers and pages do not support UDP.
 Applications require UDP feature will not work.
 Such as DNS.
- * Workers have CPU executing-time limit.
+ * Workers and pages have CPU executing-time limit.
 Applications require long-term connection would disconnect randomly.
 Such as downloading a big file.
- * DoH feature is not for xray-core, use DoT in `config.json` instead. e.g. `tcp://8.8.8.8:53`
+ * DoH feature is not for xray-core, use DNS over TCP in `config.json` instead. e.g. `tcp://8.8.8.8:53`
  * Enable one of ws transport or xhttp transport as needed.
 It's a bit wasteful to enable both.
  * WebSocket transport does not and would not support early data feature.
- * The xhttp transport can only deploy to Cloudflare workers. [issue #2](https://github.com/vrnobody/cfxhttp/issues/2)
  * The more people knows of this script, the sooner this script got banned.
- * You can download obfuscated code in [releases](https://github.com/vrnobody/cfxhttp/releases)

 #### Credits
 [tina-hello/doh-cf-workers](https://github.com/tina-hello/doh-cf-workers/) DoH feature